-ET Enterprises is a portfolio of businesses cultivated by serial entrepreneur and marketing executive Everette Taylor.
+ET Enterprises is a portfolio of businesses cultivated by entrepreneur and marketing executive Everette Taylor.

 ET Enterprises is known for world-class products, innovative marketing campaigns, creative brand building across numerous industries, and philanthropic efforts.

-Since then, Everette has been a leader in the world of entrepreneurship and marketing, building several multi-million dollar brands.
+Everette Taylor has been a leader in the world of entrepreneurship, technology and marketing for over a decade, helping build several multi-million dollar brands.

-As a public speaker, Everette has spoken in 15+ countries and numerous cities across the US, sharing his personal story of overcoming adversity as well as thought leadership on the topics of entrepreneurship, marketing, startups, mental health, and diversity.
+As a public speaker, Everette has spoken in 15+ countries and numerous cities across the United States, sharing his personal story of overcoming adversity as well as thought leadership on the topics of entrepreneurship, marketing, startups, art, mental health, and diversity.

 Everette has also established himself as a much sought after digital influencer.
 He has been the face of campaigns for renown companies such as Intel, Amazon, Adobe, Toyota, American Express, Google, Wells Fargo, Marriott, Disney, Lexus, Intuit, Merrill Lynch, AT&T and more.
 In 2017, he was named as the National Brand Ambassador for NASA's Startup Initiative.

 In 2019, Everette received an honorary doctorate degree from Shaw University upon recognition of his “meritorious contributions to human society and welfare for humanity.”

 He has been called a "marketing genius" by Forbes, a "marketing star" by Fortune Magazine, "an innovator who's changing the consumer marketing game" by Black Enterprise, and “a millennial entrepreneur who built a marketing and tech empire” by Business Insider.